Is Astrope Firewood seasoned and ready to burn?

 Is Astrope firewood sourced locally?

 Yes.
-The timber we use is a by-product of necessary tree work carried out in local woodland to improve habitat and biodiversity.
+The timber we use is a by-product of necessary thinning and clearance work carried out in local woodland to improve habitat and biodiversity.

 We do not import firewood from long distances by road or from overseas.